List of Wednesday characters: Isadora Capri

 Isadora Capri (portrayed by Billie Piper) is a werewolf music teacher.
-She is also shown to perform music to the inmates at Willow Hill and has a knowledge about Hydes as an old boyfriend was one.
-After witnessing Enid turn into a werewolf when it wasn't a full moon, Capri told Enid that this is the trait of an Alpha Werewolf as she tells her about it, the chance that the Alpha Werewolf won't become human again, and that it will be hunted by other werewolves.
-Capri makes sure that Enid keeps herself locked up in the Lupin cages for her own safety.
-Following Nevermore closing early and the deaths of Françoise Galpin and Isaac Night, Capri approached Tyler at his parents' grave and offered him to join a group of Hydes.
-Though Tyler smelled that Capri is a werewolf, she told him that her father is a Hyde implying that she's actually a hybrid of both species.
+She is also shown to perform music for the inmates at Willow Hill, and has extensive knowledge about Hydes as her old boyfriend was one.
+After witnessing Enid turn into a werewolf when the moon was not full, Capri tells Enid that this is the trait of an Alpha Werewolf.
+As she tells it, if an Alpha transforms under a full moon there is a real possibility that the Alpha Werewolf will not be able to revert to its human self at sunrise.
+If that happens, the Alpha will be hunted down by other werewolves as a matter of self-preservation.
+Capri makes sure that Enid keeps herself locked up in the Lupine cages for her own safety.
+Following the early closure of Nevermore and the deaths of Françoise Galpin and Isaac Night, Capri approached Tyler at his parents' grave and offered him the chance to join a group of Hydes.
+Though Tyler smelled that Capri is a werewolf, she told him that her father is a Hyde, implying that she is actually a hybrid of both species.

 Bruno Yuson

 Bruno Yuson (portrayed by Noah B. Tyler) is a werewolf who becomes Enid's latest love interest during season two.
-When in Enid's body, Wednesday learned that Bruno had a girlfriend across the seas and uses this opportunity to break up with him.
-Bruno explained himself to Enid stating that he called it off with his old girlfriend Sofia in the Philippines.
-Unfortunately, Sofia arrived at the Nevermore Gala which led to Enid doing her special dance with Agnes.
-Following the incident where Dort's activities were exposed and he was petrified by Ajax and shattered by a falling chandelier, Nevermore was closed early and Bruno and Sofia left for their homes.
+When in Enid's body, Wednesday learns that Bruno has a girlfriend across the seas and uses this opportunity to break up with him.
+Bruno explains himself to Enid, stating that he called it off with his old girlfriend Sofia in the Philippines.
+Unfortunately, Sofia arrives at the Nevermore Gala, leading to Enid doing her special dance with Agnes.
+After Nevermore is closed early, Bruno and Sofia leave for their homes.